 Long ago the telephone wires were hanging in the air attached to poles.
 A problem with these wires was that they were not lossless since both R and G were non-zero.
 That implied that the signals were distorted and already after 10 km the distorsion had severely affected the sound of a human voice.
-In order to avoid distorsion a special type of coil, called Pupin coil, was used.
+In order to avoid distorsion, and by that increase the distans for telephone calls, a special type of coil, called Pupin coil, was used.
 Suppose that one likes to avoid distortion along a transmission line by using Pupin coils.
 The coils are placed every kilometer along the line.
 Determine an expression for the inductance $L_p$ of each coil such that there is no distortion of the waves.
-The expression for $L_p$ should include the parameters R, L, G, and C for the transmission line.
+The expression for $L_p$ should include the parameters R, L, G, and G for the transmission line.